podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 }
 ```

-You can see it primarily contains three fields (the body is not very relevant
+You can see that it primarily contains three fields (the body is not very
-to my issue.)
+relevant to this issue.)

 To make sure we're on the same page, this is what each of the fields mean.